 4.2 The Client shall be solely responsible for and liable to obtain or facilitate the receipt of Consent from any Applicant.
 Where Consent is provided to the Client, the Supplier shall be deemed to have the right to consider Consent to have been granted upon confirmation of such Consent by the Client.
 Copies of Consent in respect of one of more Applicants shall be made available to Client on request, either from time to time or generally.

-4.6 The decision to employ or other rests solely with the Client (employer) not the Supplier or organisation carrying out the security screening.
+4.5 The decision to employ or other rests solely with the Client (employer or sponsor) not the Supplier or organisation carrying out the security screening.
 Completing a security screening check should not be taken as a sign of suitability for employment, only as confirmation a candidate passed the security screening check in question, and only in relation to the information they provided and the criteria they were assessed against.

 5.1 Each party agrees in relation to the confidential information belonging to the other that during the term of the Supplier’s engagement and for five years afterwards: